 - Don’t have excess clutter around the home

 - Don’t leave out uneaten pet food in the dog or cat bowl

 Remember: keeping your home clean and tidy will always minimalize your chances of a pest infestation.

 Tenants: if you are looking for legal advice on where you stand, contact the Tenants Resource & Advisory Centre.

 Advice to Landlords

-It is in your best interest to keep up with the repairs and maintenance of your property.
+It is in your best interest to keep up with the repairs and maintenance of your property, as Pests Stopping You From Selling Your Home? could be a concern..
 So there is no misunderstanding, add a clause to the rental agreement stipulating who is responsible for pest control.

 Landlords: if you are looking for legal advice on where you stand, contact Landlords BC.

 Don’t forget to contact Pestcheck for all your pest control needs.
 Our service areas are West Vancouver, North Vancouver, Vancouver, Burnaby & New Westminster, Richmond and Coquitlam & Tri-Cities.
 Call (778) 903-7378 for a free quote!